-The Healthy Living theme focuses on the prevention of ill health and promotion of positive health and wellbeing for people in Staffordshire and Stoke-on-Trent.
+The Healthy Living theme focuses on the prevention of ill health and promotion of positive health and wellbeing.

 This theme is important because many of the key health behaviours that contribute to the development of chronic disease follow the social gradient such as smoking, obesity, lack of physical activity and poor nutrition.
 Reducing health inequalities therefore requires a focus on these health behaviours and the implementation of evidence-based interventions that relate to the social determinants of health.